Creating a Syllabus and Rubrics

 Every successful course begins with a clear syllabus, which contains the course description, objectives, requirements, deadlines and assessment methods.
 Having a clear syllabus is even more essential in an online or web-assisted course when students may be unclear about expectations.
 We encourage faculty to move beyond a basic outline of weekly assignments to create a comprehensive document, which will inform and guide students throughout the entire semester.
 The course syllabus works as a contract between you and the student; therefore it should provide more than just due dates.
 The student should gain a clear understanding of the course by reading the syllabus during the first week and should be encouraged to review this document frequently throughout the semester.

 Please note that this syllabus template (DOCX) has been developed and approved by Pace University.
 The course policies language is intended as recommended guidelines in helping you to develop your own syllabus.
 You are encouraged to edit and customize the document to your own needs and preferences.
-A video walk through has also been made to review the different parts in the syllabus.

 - Hyflex Syllabus (PDF)